How Do You Create an Optimized Ad?

 Add extensions help expand your ad with additional information, adding more description for your service and increasing the chance of getting a click.
 You can use the following extensions with your ads:

 Showing your location with your ad increases trust for your business.
 Moreover, if a visitor wants to actually visit you they can quickly get the information from your ad.

 The following is an example of a location extension:

 Callout extensions promote unique offers to your visitors, like ‘free shipping’ and ’24 hour customer service’:

 3. Call Extension

 Call extensions mention your contact number with your ad so visitors can call you if they have additional questions about your service.
-Adding a phone number with your ad increases visitors’ trust in your service.
+Adding a phone number to your ad increases visitors’ trust in your service.